Kneser graphs are Hamiltonian: Analysis via gliders: static properties

-Note that for any $k\in S(j)$ we have $S(k)=S(j)$.
-Consequently, the set of staircases partitions the set of positions of all $\ustep$-steps in~$y$; see Figure~\ref{fig:stair}.
-We write $S(x)$ for the union of all staircases over all blocks~$y\in D$ in~$x$.
-We also define the multiset $T(x):=\{|S|\mid S\in S(x)\}$.
+Note that any two staircases are either disjoint or one is contained in the other as a suffix when ordering the elements increasingly.
+A staircase is \emph{full} \marginpar{full} if it is not contained in another staircase.
+For example, in Figure~\ref{fig:stair} we have $S(2)\supseteq S(5)\supseteq S(6)$, so $S(5)$ and~$S(6)$ are not full, but $S(2)$ is full.
+For any~$j\in U(y)$ we have $j\in S(j)$ by definition, and therefore $j$ is contained in exactly one full staircase~$S(i)$ for some $i\leq j$.
+Consequently, the set of full staircases partitions the set~$U(y)$; see Figure~\ref{fig:stair}.
+We write $S(x)$ \marginpar{$S(x)$} for the union of all full staircases over all blocks~$y\in D$ in~$x$.
+We also define the multiset \marginpar{$T(x)$}